The Art of Interactive Design

 This “blood and iron” philosophy of play may strike some as cynical, but I see no pessimism about human nature in it.
 The ugliness arises from two derivative phenomena.

-And here is where we encounter the dark side of play.
-Somehow, agon gets mixed up with paidaia.
 Lawyers think that they are playing.
 They’re not in it for the richness of the interaction; they’re in it for the joy of victory.
+No lawyer has ever told me about a fascinating case that he lost.

 As systems grow bigger and more complex, they evolve more abstract structures to cope with the increasing complexity.
 Many designers attempt to improve an existing design by adding greater complexity, which yields “humongous heap” design.